Neplooo/Neplooo/README.md

 - 👋 Hi, I’m @Neplooo
 - 👀 I’m interested in Arduino, Robotics and automation
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
-- 📫 How to reach me: Email = albertmathisz0@gmail.com, Discord = Neplø#2477
+- 📫 How to reach me: Email = albertmathisz0@gmail.com, Discord = @neplooo

 <!---
 Neplooo/Neplooo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.